SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 #### Printing The Final Result

 The last step is to print the calculated results.
-In the problem’s description it’s said that the percentages have to be with **2-digit precision after the decimal point**.
+In the problem’s description, it’s said that the percentages have to be with **2-digit precision after the decimal point**.
 To achieve this, we have to write **`.2f`** after the placeholder.

 ![](/assets/chapter-5-2-images/01.Histogram-05.png)